Death Row Records: 1992–1995: The Chronic, Doggystyle, and other releases

-With the help of Kenner, Knight began signing young, inner-city California-based artists and arranged for Death Row Records to contribute to the soundtrack for the 1992 film, Deep Cover.
+With the help of Kenner, Knight began signing young, inner-city California-based artists.
+Through Suge's connection with Dick Griffey, Griffey arranged for Death Row to contribute to the soundtrack for the 1992 film, Deep Cover.
 The single, "Deep Cover", established Dr. Dre as a solo artist and a young Snoop Doggy Dogg as his protégé.
-Work soon began on The Chronic, Dr. Dre's debut solo album, which heavily featured Snoop and the rest of the label's core roster.
+Soon after, Dr. Dre discovered and brought in Virginia artist The Lady of Rage, as well as his step-brother Warren G. Snoop Doggy Dogg brought in his friend Kurupt and his cousins Dat Nigga Daz, Nate Dogg, and RBX.
+The D.O.C. was retained for songwriting.
+With this stable of artists, work commenced on The Chronic, Dr. Dre's debut studio album.

 In 1992, Jimmy Iovine's Interscope Records negotiated a $10-million deal with Dr. Dre and Marion "Suge" Knight to finance and distribute Death Row.
-The meeting and negotiations were initiated by McClain, who met Dre when he was recording his The Chronic.
+The meeting and negotiations were initiated by John McClain, who met Dre when he was recording his The Chronic.
 Original plans had called for the album to be released through Sony, but Sony passed on The Chronic due to Death Row's controversial nature and Dr. Dre's contractual status.
 After hearing the album, Iovine agreed to release it, although doing so required a complicated distribution agreement with Priority Records, Dre's label as a member of N.W.A.
 The Chronic was released in December 1992.
 The album, which was released on December 15 and peaked at number 3 on the Billboard Top 200, went on to sell 5.7 million records worldwide, popularizing the distinctive style of G-Funk.
-Death Row roster consisted of Dre, Snoop, Daz, Kurupt, Nate Dogg, The Lady of Rage, The D.O.C., Jewell, RBX, Soopafly, Tray Deee, Sam Sneed, DJ Quik, Danny Boy, K-Solo, Michel'le and Mc Hammer.
+The Death Row roster consisted of Dre, Snoop, Daz, Kurupt, Nate Dogg, the Lady of Rage, the D.O.C., Jewell, RBX, and many more.